DJviolin/lantosistvan/README.md

 ## Usage

-Change the settings at `./config.js`.
+Change the settings in `./config.js`.

-Place some images in `public/portfolio/weddings` folder.

 ## PUBLIC API